RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation: EXPERIMENTS

 We conduct ablation studies to quantify the contribution of each component in our pipeline.
 Our full model (\textit{Ours}) consists of dynamic downsample-mapping \& fusion, re-shot guided uncertainty estimation, and node-level RAG with concatenated re-shot image prompts.
 We compare against several variants: (i) removing re-shot guided uncertainty estimation (\textit{w/o Reshot}), (ii) removing RAG (\textit{w/o RAG}), (iii) applying random retrieval for RAG (\textit{random-RAG}), and (iv) removing the concatenated re-shot image prompts (\textit{w/o Concat}).

-Experiments are conducted on Replica~\citep{straub2019replica} dataset, following a protocol similar to Section~\ref{subsec:Semantic Segmentation Evaluation}.
-The ground-truth (GT) point clouds with per-point semantic labels are obtained as in ConceptGraphs~\citep{gu2024conceptgraphs}.
-Different from Section~\ref{subsec:Semantic Segmentation Evaluation}, where fused semantic embeddings are directly compared with GT embeddings via cosine similarity, here we leverage the final node captions of predicted objects as semantic representations and employ GPT-4o as a semantic assigner.
-Concretely, for each GT object label, GPT-4o is prompted to determine the most likely corresponding predicted node based on the node captions, thereby enabling a more faithful evaluation under the open-vocabulary setting.
-After establishing this assignment, we compute 1-NN matching between GT and predicted point clouds, construct the confusion matrix, and report quantitative results in Figure~\ref{fig:ablation}.
-Detailed heatmaps for each individual scene are provided in Appendix~\ref{subsec:All Heatmaps of Ablation Study on Replica}.
+Experiments are conducted on the Replica dataset \cite{straub2019replica}.
+Following the protocol used in \cite{gu2024conceptgraphs, jatavallabhula2023conceptfusion}, we obtain per-point semantic GT labels by fusing 2D masks into 3D via gradSLAM \cite{gradslam}.
+To ensure faithful open-vocabulary evaluation, we use GPT-4o as a semantic assigner to match GT labels with predicted node captions.
+After 1-NN point-cloud matching and confusion matrix construction, quantitative results are reported in \cref{fig:ablation}, where (a) shows overall performance and (b)-(f) detail metric-specific heatmaps across individual scenes.
+Ablation results confirm that removing Reshot, RAG, Concat, or using Random RAG leads to performance drops, highlighting their complementary roles.

-As shown in Figure~\ref{fig:ablation}, removing any component leads to a noticeable performance drop, confirming their complementary roles.
-In particular, removing re-shot guided uncertainty estimation (\textit{w/o Reshot}) causes a drastic degradation in mF1 (14.66 vs. 30.78) and f-mIoU (35.56 vs. 54.26), underscoring its importance in filtering unreliable captions.
-Eliminating RAG (\textit{w/o RAG}) reduces both precision and overall accuracy, while replacing it with random retrieval (\textit{random-RAG}) further deteriorates performance, highlighting the necessity of semantic-aware retrieval.
+As shown in \cref{fig:ablation} (a), removing any component leads to a performance drop, confirming their complementary roles.
+Notably, removing re-shot guided uncertainty estimation (\textit{w/o Reshot}) causes the most drastic degradation, e.g., in mF1 (14.66 vs. 30.78) and f-mIoU (35.56 vs. 54.26).
+This is because \textit{Reshot} acts as a fundamental filter; without it, the system is forced to fuse unreliable or hallucinated captions, which severely degrades the global semantic map.
+Eliminating RAG (\textit{w/o RAG}) reduces both precision and overall accuracy, while replacing it with random retrieval (\textit{random-RAG}) further deteriorates performance, highlighting the necessity of reliable retrieval.
 Removing the concatenated re-shot image (\textit{w/o Concat}) also leads to lower recall and f-mIoU, suggesting that multi-view prompts alleviate viewpoint bias and enrich object descriptions.
 These results collectively demonstrate that all three proposed components contribute significantly to the robustness and accuracy of our framework.